Ring of Fire II

 Ring of Fire II is a 2008 anthology created by editor-author-historian Eric Flint.
-It is the second anthology in the 1632 series following after Ring of Fire (2004).
+It is the second anthology in the 1632 series, after Ring of Fire (2004).

 Premise of the series

 The initial Ring of Fire book was a notable departure in that it heralded a new era in writing series fiction by being set in an authors' milieu shared with other writers, but especially and uncharacteristically by doing so without the control of the milieu creator, its author.
 Flint, in explanation, has self-styled himself as something of a gambler; he demonstrated that by deliberately asking the other writers to share in creating the main threads and plot lines of the milieu so that this work and the large second full novel in the series, 1633, were written contemporaneously.

-Flint is on record that large portions of 1633 were adjusted drastically, even thrown out and rewritten as later submissions in the collected stories in Ring of Fire impacted the various and diverse story threads.
-For a fuller precis on this interesting and historic literary development see Assiti Shards series.
+Flint is on record as saying that large portions of 1633 were adjusted drastically, even thrown out and rewritten as later submissions in the collected stories in Ring of Fire impacted the various and diverse story threads.
+For a fuller precis on this historic literary development, see Assiti Shards series.